iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### Send and Receive Transactions

 The Send and Receive functions are available in the main Wallets dashboard, and also in evert Wallet detail view.

 **Receive**
-By activating this the Receive Funds view opens.
-The user can choose in a dropdown menu to which wallet the funds should be received.
+Click on the "Receive" button to open the Receive Funds dialogue.
+Using a dropdown menu, the user can choose in which of the Wallets the incoming funds should be received.
-The receive address of the selected Wallet is displayed as a QR Code and as written address.
+The receive address of the selected Wallet is displayed as a QR Code and as a written address.
 The button `Copy Address` copies the displayed receive address into the user's clipboard for convenient pasting into other applications or documents.

-Please be aware that Firefly, for privacy reasons, automatically generates a new receive address for the user as soon as funds have been received on an address.
-But you can receive multiple times Funds at the same address if you wish to do this.
-There are no limitations to receive Funds multiple times at the same address anymore.
+The receive address of a user will change every time funds have been received and spent again from that address.
+The wallet creates automatically a fresh address for the next receive attempt.
+Even if a user has received, but not yet spent funds from that receiving address, the user can decide to generate a fresh receive address using the small "refresh" button above the QR Code.
+This function is an essential privacy feature that is a standard approach in Crypto to reduce the traceability of your balances

+**Send**
+The Send function has two essential features:
+"Send payment" - which is a standard IOTA transaction where you write or copy in a full IOTA receive address in the form of `iotaxjdjfkfkldldd.......`.
+You define the Wallet from where the tokens should be sent from a dropdown menu and the user defines the Amount of Tokens to be sent.
+While defining the amount, a user may choose "Max" - which will send all the Tokens in the chosen wallet, or specify the exact amount with manual input.
+A dropdown button provides the option to switch the amount between different magnitudes (Mi, Gi,...).
+Starting the transaction, the user has to enter the stronghold password to confirm the transaction attempt.
+After this, the following steps are performed by the wallet: "Syncing Wallet" - establishing the connection to the IOTA Ledger, "Performing PoW" - a tiny amount of PoW is performed by the device of the user, "Broadcasting transaction" - sending the signed transaction into the network, "Transfer complete" - confirmation of the transaction received from the network.
+This whole process happens in just a few seconds.